Resume Tips

 Key Resume Tips:

-Begin your resume with an objective, concise and clear declaration that emphasizes the job or industry you’re seeking.
-The statement should outline your career goals and indicate how hiring you will benefit the employer.
+Your resume should begin with a succinct objective statement that focuses on the specific area or job you are targeting.
+The statement should outline your career goals and demonstrate how hiring you will benefit the employer.

 2. Tailor Your Resume for Each Job Application

-Personalize your resume for each job you are applying for, highlighting your relevant skills and experience that meet the requirements stated in the job description.
-Your resume will be able to ensure that it is unique among the many others.
+Customize your resume for every job you are applying for, highlighting your relevant skills and experience that meet the requirements stated within the description of job.
+This will ensure that your resume stands out from other applicants.

 3. Use Bullet Points to Highlight Achievements